philipshih/telederm_snapcheck/docs/manuscript_snapcheck_temp.md

 Initial per-defect probability thresholds were selected from validation curves and stored alongside the quality model configuration.
 We then replayed cached quality scores and GPT-5 Nano predictions on the 671 validation pass/fail pairs, sweeping threshold candidates until the gate caught roughly 25–30% of degraded images while keeping the projected retake rate below 15%.
 The final operating point sets blur and low-resolution thresholds to 0.966, motion blur and obstruction to 0.8925, and leaves exposure, contrast, noise, shadow, framing, and the overall fail trigger at 1.0.
 Images exceeding any calibrated threshold trigger a retake, which re-runs the VLM on the paired pass image; otherwise the original prediction is preserved.

 ### Evaluation Cohort and Leakage Controls
 The synthetic evaluation cohort comprises 4,800 dermoscopy images: 2,400 pristine captures and 2,400 quality-deficient counterparts sampled after removing duplicate image identifiers and ambiguous diagnoses.
 Although the public archives contain roughly 10,000 unique lesions, we restricted the study to cases with histopathology-confirmed diagnoses and clear urgent mappings, then generated pass/fail pairs to cap inference and caching costs.
-Each fail image retains a pointer to its pristine partner; during evaluation, the gate replaces the degraded frame with its paired pass image for retake simulation, but pass images are not re-used for baseline predictions.
-Calibration relied solely on the validation split, and all metrics reported below come from a single replay on the held-out 721-image test manifest.
+Each fail image retains a pointer to its pristine partner; during evaluation, the gate replaces the degraded frame with its paired pass image for retake simulation, while baseline predictions continue to use the original fail image.
+Calibration relied solely on the 671-pair validation split, and all summary metrics reported below come from a single replay on the held-out 672 pass/fail lesion pairs (1,344 exposures).
 Prospective clinical data will be required to confirm performance on real-world submissions.

 ### Triage Simulation Harness
 We configured the GPT-5 Nano vision-language model via the OpenAI API, generating differential diagnoses and triage labels (reassurance, routine, urgent).
 The simulator runs matched baseline and quality-gated conditions over identical image subsets, caches responses for reproducibility, and logs latency and token usage.
 Metrics include triage accuracy, urgent recall, urgency miss rate, urgent deferral rate, and retake rate.